jithendra98/Student-Depression-Prediction-ML/README.md

-# Student-Depression-Prediction-ML
+# Student Depression Prediction using Machine Learning
 Machine Learning project to predict student depression using Decision Tree, KNN, and Random Forest
-# Student Depression Prediction using Machine Learning

 This project predicts student depression using supervised machine learning techniques.